cityscapesc/specobs/main/tools/RAW_IQ_or_PSD_Data_Parser/Python_Based_Parser(Recommended)/README.md

 In Debian-based Linux distros, you can simply download protobuf by running sudo apt-get protobuf-compiler.
 However, the maximum input file size for this protoc build can be smaller than what you want.
 You can still use the Python-based parser, as that limit does not apply to the Python-base parser.

 ### Understanding CityScape PSD / RAW IQ File Data Structure
--*.proto files serve as documentation of the RAW IQ / PSD protobuf file structures.
+* *.proto files serve as documentation of the RAW IQ / PSD protobuf file structures.
 We recommend reading those files in order to understand what kind of metadata can be stored in these data files.

--To convert a timestamp with "scale: TICKS" into a UNIX timestamp, simply divide it by 10000000.
+* To convert a timestamp with "scale: TICKS" into a UNIX timestamp, simply divide it by 10000000.
 (Note that this is a special case.
 The timestamp stored in protobuf-net format is already adjusted to start at 1970/01/01 00:00AM.)

--Power in the PSD files are represented in a fixed-point format ( https://en.wikipedia.org/wiki/Q_(number_format) ), which are then stored as signed int16 numbers.
+* Power in the PSD files are represented in a fixed-point format ( https://en.wikipedia.org/wiki/Q_(number_format) ), which are then stored as signed int16 numbers.

 ### Units of the I-Q Data and PSD Estimates
--If your station is amplitude-calibrated, generated I-Q Data are normalized in a such way that the periodogram of the I-Q data will generate power spectral densitiy estimates in a dBm scale (instead of in arbitrary scale).
+* If your station is amplitude-calibrated, generated I-Q Data are normalized in a such way that the periodogram of the I-Q data will generate power spectral densitiy estimates in a dBm scale (instead of in arbitrary scale).
 This is done by applying a software-level amplification (or attenuation) to the received I-Q data.
 If the station is not calibrated, it will generate data in an arbitrary scale.

-Currently (May 10, 2017), every station hosted at cityscape.cloudapp.net are amplitude-calibrated.
+Currently (Jul 07, 2017), every station hosted at cityscape.cloudapp.net are amplitude-calibrated.

--Similarly, PSD estimate data are in dBm/(FFT Bin Size) if the station is amplitude-calibrated.
+* Similarly, PSD estimate data are in dBm/(FFT Bin Size) if the station is amplitude-calibrated.
 If not, it is in an arbitrary scale.

 ### Troubleshoot